ScooterDelta/react-vite-federation-playground/README.md

 }
 ```

-This will tell TypeScript what these methods are when we try to utilize them in the `route-initializer-module-federation.ts` method, which will provide a lazy load construct for [react-router](https://reactrouter.com/en/main) to consume.
+This will tell TypeScript what these methods are when we try to utilize them in the `route-initializer-module-federation.ts` method, which will provide a lazy load construct for [react-router](https://reactrouter.com/en/main) to consume (see [host/src/federation-helpers/route-initializer-module-federation.ts](./host/src/federation-helpers/route-initializer-module-federation.ts)).

 ```ts
 // route-initializer-module-federation.ts